 Isla Contoy is an uninhabited island in the Caribbean just a few hours from Cancun.
 The cruise over is filled with great food and drinks, while the visit to the actual island is full of fun activities.

 Cruise tours to Isla Contoy start at around $100 per person and are all-inclusive.
 Even the services of a guide, breakfast, transportation to and from your hotel room and the snorkeling equipment that many people choose to use are included.

 The island itself is part of a national park, allowing the pristine beaches and perfect waters to remain perfect and untainted.
 Strict rules of conduct and requirements to pick up after yourself are enforced.
 The companies that allow access to the island are well versed in regulations and will brief all of their passengers ahead of time ensuring that the area remains pristine and unspoiled for future tour groups.

 16. Dive at the Cancun Underwater Museum

-Those who like to scuba dive or snorkel will likely fall in love with the Cancun Underwater Museum to their list of top things to do in Cancun, Mexico.
+Those who like to scuba dive or snorkel will want to add the Cancun Underwater Museum to their list of top things to do in Cancun, Mexico.
 The man-made site is filled with created coral reefs, underwater statues and local species that call it their home.

 This ever-evolving attraction boasts an amazing chance to think of a world covered completely in water, to view how the ocean reclaims everything placed within it, and to feel at home within the depths.